-Orthopedic surgeons have been reducing people’s height through surgery for quite some time now, but only recently have doctors started making people shorter for purely cosmetic or aesthetic reasons.
+Due to congenital deformities, orthopedic surgeons have been reducing people’s height for quite some time now.
+Still, only recently have doctors began to make people shorter for cosmetic or aesthetic reasons.

 That’s right, a surgery pioneered to fix trauma and deformity patients has emerged into the cosmetic surgery market because some people are determined to get shorter, even if that means surgery.
 Those who know how it feels to be short might be wondering why, but people can face discontent with being too tall as well.

 Who Needs & What Calls for Height Reduction Surgery

 When it comes to surgery such as height reduction, there will be some who need it and some who want it to achieve their desired height.
 So what constitutes a need vs. want, and should people be allowed to break their bones to get shorter?

 Who Needs Bone Shortening Surgery

 The need for surgery like height reduction can be one of many reasons.
 However, the most common requirement for this type of surgery is congenital disabilities (birth defects).
 These can be any birth defects that cause limbs to grow at different sizes.
 This can result in the recommendation for either a limb lengthening procedure or, bone shortening procedure.

 Limb shortening is often recommended for patients who are fully developed.
 In the case of children whose bones haven’t fully developed, bone growth restrictions are recommended .

 Other health conditions can contribute to the unequal growth of limbs, such as ;